CDEBase/fullstack-pro/docs/lerna-build-tools.md

 |── package.json
 └── lerna.json
 ```
 To add dependencies to the packages, Lerna provides us the command `lerna add`.
-Note that only a single package can be added at a time compared to `yarn add` or `npm install`.
+Note that only a single package can be added at a time compared to `yarn add` or `yarn install`.

 ### Add dependencies